Ethra8/candlelight-worlds/README.md

 ## FEATURES
-This site contains the following features, all of which are **fully responsive**:
+This site contains the following features:
+- **Responsiveness**: All pages and features are fully responsive - please refer to the [Testing Targets Table](#testing-targets-table) or the [Responsive Testing Videos](#test-videos) for further details.
+- **Accessibility**: This site takes accessibility very seriously, and has performed different tests.
+All the reports can be checked [here]
 - **Navigation Bar**: Fixed to the top to make it easy for users to navigate around the site at any time.
 Contains links to pages, and acces to user's account.
-- **Backgroung hero image**: Fixed to the background of the body.
+- **Backgroung**: Fixed to the background of the body, the hero image takes up all of the available space in all types fo devices.
 - **Background overlay**: Increases opacity of hero image fixed on the body to improve visual impact on text.
 - **Footer**: Pushed to the bottom, contains social media icons with links to each social media pages.
 - **Booking Form**: A *crispy form* to book a world.
 The form contains a styled *Book Now* button below the following fields: